Become a HopeWest Volunteer

 We are dedicated to making every minute of life as comfortable as possible and ensuring that no one has to die alone.
 Our goal is to provide vigil volunteers 24-hours a day, seven days a week to sit with patients who are dying.

-– Susie, Patient Support Volunteer
+– Dennis, Patient Support Volunteer